Schallbert/macro_edingCNC_sorotec/README.md

 | #4999 | toolLengthSensorChuck   | Switching point of the tool length sensor when no tool in spindle |

 ### System-reserved
-Generally speaking, the variable range from `#5000...#5999` should be avoided - most of them are used system-internally or intentionally left blank.
+Generally speaking, the variable range from `#5000...#5999` should be avoided by the programmer - most of them are used system-internally or  have intentionally been left blank.

 ### Write-protected
 1. #1...#26 ; Code for letters where `#1=A`, `#26=Z`.
 Can be used in subroutines and macros.